 Choosing a container

 You will first need to acquire a container to grow your potatoes in.
-A classic wooden barrel is perfect, if you can get one, but any large container will do, if it has holes in it for drainage, or that you can easily drill holes in.
+A classic wooden barrel is perfect if you can find one or a food grade bucket, but any large container will do.
+The container will require holes for drainage if it doesn’t already have them you can easily drill some in the bottom.
 If you are recycling an old container, make sure to clean it first with a very mild bleach solution.

 Plant your potatoes

-You can buy potato sprouts from your local nursery, or sprout them yourself from a potato.
+You can buy potato sprouts from your local nursery, or sprout them yourself from an already grown potato.
 We’ll do a follow-up post on how to do this, but you can also look it up yourself and may even remember it from high school science class; it’s not difficult to do.

 As the shoots grow, add soil.
 So, for example, when you have a good six inches of leaves above the soil, cover the exposed stems about 1/3 to halfway up.
 Repeat the process as your potatoes go to fully maximize the space in your container.

 Once your potato plants start to flower, or after about ten weeks, you can harvest your potatoes.
 You can check to see if they’re ready to harvest by digging your hands in the first few inches of soil; if there are potatoes there, you’re good to keep digging!

 Growing potatoes in containers is easy and efficient, and a great way to keep your survival stash active and sustainable.
 Just make sure to keep sprouting potatoes so you can keep up your food production.